Musée d'art contemporain de Lyon: History

-The decision to create the museum occurred in 1983 and was organized in 1984, but at the time it was housed in the Museum of Fine Arts of Lyon and was named Musée Saint-Pierre art contemporain.
+The decision to create the museum occurred in 1983, and was organized in 1984, but at the time it was housed in the Museum of Fine Arts of Lyon and was named Musée Saint-Pierre art contemporain.
 In 1988, it officially received the status of contemporary art museum granted by the Direction des Musées de France.
 In 1995, it moved to the 6th arrondissement in a building designed by Renzo Piano.
-It was inaugurated on 19 December of the same year and welcomed nearly 130,000 visitors during the two months of the 3rd Biennial of Lyon.
+It was inaugurated on 19 December of the same year, and welcomed nearly 130,000 visitors during the two months of the 3rd Biennial of Lyon.

-The building has both a 1930s facade and a modern brick volume.
+The building has both a 1930s, facade and a modern brick volume.
 It has two side entrances and a 2700 sq.m. area.
 It has organized over a hundred exhibitions.

 The museum's philosophy is to present works created by artists directly on the site.
 The permanent collection, which is the largest European group installations ever assembled in a museum, alternates with temporary exhibitions.
 Between each exhibition, a nearly six-month closure per year is necessary to put in place the future exhibition.

 The museum has now become the symbol of "an open city and an uninhibited art".
 According to director Thierry Raspail, its funding is mainly directed by the city of Lyon, and 5% by the State.

-Since 2018, the museum's director is Isabelle Bertolotti, accompanied by Matthieu Lelièvre as its artistic advisor.
+On March 30, 2018, Thierry Raspail, director of macLYON since its creation in 1984, and co-founder of the Biennale de Lyon, announced his departure from the museum.
+After having been in charge of exhibitions at the macLYON for almost 15 years, Isabelle Bertolotti took over the management of the museum, accompanied by Julien Nemoz as administrator.